Saints, Saxons and Victorian Builders

 The pack is organised around three themes: St Augustine and the coming of Christianity to England; the life and work of Augustus Pugin; and the Shrine as a place of worship.
 The pack contains resources for a number of curriculum related activities with suggestions for preparatory and follow on activities.

-Why are Shrine of St Augustine great for School Trips and Educational Visits?
+Why book Shrine of St Augustine for School Trips and Educational Visits?

 The various resources listed provide a wonderful introduction to the themes mentioned, but the greatest resource is the building itself.
 This is what makes it such an exciting venue for an educational visit.